ryanfobel/kicad-helpers/README.md

 ## How to use

-Navigate to the directory containing your KiCad project.
+Navigate to the directory containing your KiCad project:

 ```sh
 cd KICAD/PROJECT/PATH
 ```

-Run the kh_update script to update project templates.
+Run the `kh_update` script to update all project templates:

 ```sh
 kh_update --help